 How to Avoid a Vitamin D Deficiency during the Winter

-As children, we were always told to finish our milk because that’s what would help us build strong bones.
-And the reason is that it contains both calcium and Vitamin D1 – two essential ingredients linked to healthy bones.
-However, the unfortunate part is Vitamin D isn’t naturally occurring in many foods.
+As children, we were always told to finish our milk, because that’s what would help us build strong bones.
+That's mostly because milk contains calcium, but it's also often fortified with Vitamin D,1 which helps the body to absorb calcium.
+Both calcium and vitamin D are essential nutrients for building healthy bones.
+Unfortunately, Vitamin D isn’t naturally occurring in very many foods.